smekuria1/S-chat-front-end-forNetlify/README.md

 # Frontend to be integrated into Netlify
-# Backend is hosted on heroku
+# Backend is hosted on GCP with artifact registry